-The Centre is an interdisciplinary hub with over 70 faculty members from all six University faculties and several external organizations, including Wilfrid Laurier University, Environment and Climate Change Canada, and Natural Resources Canada.
+The Centre is an interdisciplinary hub with over 90 faculty members from all six University faculties and several external organizations, including Wilfrid Laurier University, Environment and Climate Change Canada, and Natural Resources Canada.

-IC3's mission is to facilitate interdisciplinary research and education that empowers business, government and civil society to respond effectively to climate change and accelerate the transition to a low-carbon and climate-resilient society.
+To facilitate interdisciplinary research and education that empowers business, government and civil society to respond effectively to climate change and accelerate the transition to a low-carbon and climate-resilient society.

 The Centre was established in 2008 and became one of the University of Waterloo's Official Research Centres in the summer of 2018.
 IC3 was created to advance climate change research by bringing together faculty and students from different disciplines.